moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 - Under 8 Kb in the request header (URL, User-Agent, Authorization, etc).
 - Under 20 MB of data in a request sent to the server.
 - Under 4 asynchronous tasks queued for an account.
-- Under 1000 elements of objects (positions, materials, products) in one array for a request.
+- Under 1000 elements of objects (items, materials, products) in one array for a request.
 If the number of elements exceeds the number allowed, an error with status 413 occurs.
-If the number of positions exceeds the limit, use the resources described separately for each entity.
+If the number of items exceeds the limit, use the resources described separately for each entity.

 ### Data types